-1. The text $\frac{1}{}$ of the Agreement (and the Protocol thereto) between the Government of the Republic of Malawi and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons2 is reproduced in this document for the information of all Members.
-The Agreement was approved by the Agency's Board of Governors on 24 February 1992 and signed in Vienna on 31 July 1992 and in Bonn on 3 August 1992.
+1. The text of the Agreement (and the Protocol thereto) between the Republic of Cape Verde and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Agreement on 16 June 2005.
+It was signed on 28 June 2005 in Vienna, Austria.